sohanlaxmicoin/go/services/orbit/internal/docs/reference/errors/rate-limit-exceeded.md

 title: Rate Limit Exceeded
 ---

-When a single user makes too many requests to Horizon in a one hour time frame, Horizon returns a `rate_limit_exceeded` error.
-By default, Horizon allows 3600 requests per hour -- an average of one request per second.
+When a single user makes too many requests to Orbit in a one hour time frame, Orbit returns a `rate_limit_exceeded` error.
+By default, Orbit allows 3600 requests per hour -- an average of one request per second.

 If you are encountering this error, please reduce your request speed.
 Here are some strategies for doing so:
 * For collection endpoints, try specifying larger page sizes.